arkuscloud/100DaysOfPowerShell/README.md

 :point_right: My current role is System Administrator, I prefer to solve problems.

 :point_right: Software development is my way out.
-I know PowerShell and I want to learn C# / .NetCore development.
+I know some PowerShell and I will learn C# / .NetCore development.

 :point_right: On the road to Full-Stack development, I will work my way from PowerShell on up.